Mana Pools National Park

 Mana Pools is unique as it allows self-guided walking safaris, providing an unmatched immersive experience with nature.
 Canoeing on the Zambezi is another major highlight, offering close encounters with hippos and crocodiles while admiring breathtaking landscapes.

-Mana Pools National Park Park Entry Fee
+Mana Pools National Park Entry Fees

 • International Visitors: $20 per person per day